This Texas City Became a Twisted Version of ‘Parks and Rec’

 “I have paid for my past and I hate that people are using it against me,” she said.

-Jorgenson characterized the conflict between McGhee and Thompson as a battle between an old guard “monarchy” and younger people looking for a changing city where ranch land is giving way to housing developments.
+Jorgenson characterized the conflict between McGehee and Thompson as a battle between an old guard “monarchy” and younger people looking for a changing city where ranch land is giving way to housing developments.

 Thompson says she is so battered that she may decide not to run when she is up for re-election.
 McGehee did not respond to a Daily Beast request for comment, but he told the Star-Telegram after Tuesday's meeting that he hopes to have City Hall reopened within the next few days.

 The next council meeting is set for Feb.
 14, Valentine’s Day.
-However it goes, Goldey is sure to continue being wild and wacky.
+However it goes, Godley is sure to continue being wild and wacky.